alexkorban/cpprocks.com/pages/gcc-edition.md

 #### Need more than one copy?

-The team license allows you to share the book with up to 100 people for just $299.
+The team license allows you to share the book with up to 30 developers for just $99.

 <a href = "https://getdpd.com/v2/cart/add/11207/76674/81469" class = "grey-button" style = "width: 90%; margin-left: auto; margin-right: auto"><span class = "main-text">Buy team license now ➡</span></a>